Before choosing course

 Intended learning outcomes

-- describe some hot topics of today’s space physics research
+• describe some of today's current problems in the field of space physics

 Literature and preparations